rankynbass/XIVLauncher4rpm/README.md

 ```
 ## Configuration Info

-If you are upgrading from the previously released 1.0.1.0-1 rpms or from flatpak, you need to delete the folder `~/.xlcore/compatibilitytool`.
-This is to ensure that the proper version of wine gets downloaded.
-Previous releases just used the default, which targeted Ubuntu.
-It *probably* won't cause problems, but you should do this just in case. *This will break the flatpak install!* If you are trying to switch back and forth between native and flatpak, you'll have to delete it every time you switch.
-Alternately, use a custom version of wine and you can switch between the two without issue.
+A script is included at `/opt/XIVLauncher/cleanupprofile.sh` which can clean up your .xlcore folder and improve performance/compatibility with the native XIVLauncher install.
+If you are upgrading from 1.0.1.0-2 or earlier, or moving from the flatpak install, you should run this.
+Running this script will move a few folders to `~/.xlcore/_old_compat/`.
+When you run XIVLauncher those folders will be recreated with fresh versions. *This may break the flatpak install!* If you are trying to switch back and forth between native and flatpak, you'll have to run this script each time you switch.
+If you are running a custom version of wine, this script is not necessary.

 ### Non-Steam Configuration